 If you are limited on space, those boxes get tucked into a corner or other area of your workspace wherever there’s room, leading to more clutter.

 Another form of clutter can come from your favorite software to use, Excel.
 Though Excel is a powerhouse and can be used to track and calculate so many things, I’m pretty sure almost every folder on my hard drive has at least one if not more excel sheets tracking various things.

-Having a good naming convention, folder structure, and consistently updating those Excel sheets are a fundamental part of the job, unless you have some good micros to run scripts for you.
+Having a good naming convention, folder structure, and consistently updating those Excel sheets are a fundamental part of the job unless you have some good macros to run scripts for you.